Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

-Hence Theorem \ref{surprise2} and \eqref{onbdry} show that $\Gamma = R(-1,1)$ for a function $R$ analytic and locally injective on the interval.
+Consequently, Theorems \ref{surprise2} and \ref{simplecuspthm} show that $\Gamma = R(I)$ for a function $R$ analytic and locally injective on the interval.

 The cusps of $\Gamma$ are simple by Theorem \ref{simplecuspthm}.
 Moreover, the symmetries \eqref{symmetries} can be used, as in the proof of Theorem \ref{thm:geometry-curve}, to prove the local convexity of $\,\Gamma$, i.e. that for $\zeta \in \Gamma$ outside the cusps and tacnodes, $ B(\zeta,\varepsilon) \cap \LL$ is convex for $\varepsilon > 0$ small.
-This proves the claims on the geometry of $\Gamma$.
+This proves the above claims on the geometry of $\Gamma$.